AlvaroM99/SQL---Apple-Store-Analysis-using-SQL-Queries/README.md

   2. Are paid apps better than free apps?
   3. What are some possible factors that contribute to higher user ratings?

 ## Exploratory Data Analysis
 To begin with, I checked the number of unique apps in both tables looking for a match.
-We retrieved 7197 unique app IDs for both tables.
+I retrieved 7197 unique app IDs for both tables.
 ```
 SELECT COUNT(DISTINCT id) AS UniqueAppIDs
 FROM AppleStore